Hydro-powered smelters charge premium prices for 'green' aluminum

 Many manufacturers are already using aluminum in engine blocks.
 The metal is also going into the bodies and chassis of costlier models, and this trend is expected to spread to mass market models as the environmental net tightens.

-Along with Apple and fellow electronics firm Bosch, car makers Toyota, BMW and Audi and food packagers Tetra Pak and Nespresso all told Reuters they were moving to reduce the carbon-footprint of their aluminum supplies.
+Along with Apple and fellow electronics firm Bosch ROBG.UL, car makers Toyota, BMW (BMWG.DE) and Audi (NSUG.DE) and food packagers Tetra Pak and Nespresso all told Reuters they were moving to reduce the carbon-footprint of their aluminum supplies.

 With around 59 million tonnes of new aluminum produced annually, BMW said it used around 600,000 tonnes of new metal each year.
 Tetra Pak uses 150,000 tonnes each year for its containers that hold the likes of fruit juices and milk.